 Using Tailwind for Instagram allows you to visually plan out your posts so you can see how they’ll look on your Instagram grid.

 Instagram has limited space on your profile, so use every bit of this space to your advantage.

 Just like on each picture you post to your Instagram feed, you can now add clickable hashtags in your profile description.

 In addition to using relevant hashtags to your blog, use a branded hashtag too.
-You can use this branded hashtag in your posts too, to get users used to seeing your brand name.
+You can use this branded hashtag in your posts, too, to get users used to seeing your brand name.

 - Instagram Stories

 One of the fastest ways to grow your account is using Instagram stories.
-Stories, displayed at the top of your follower’s timeline, is a great place to put behind-the-scenes style posts to make your followers feel personally involved in your brand.
+Stories, displayed at the top of your follower’s timeline, are a great place to put behind-the-scenes style posts to make your followers feel personally involved in your brand.

 These are only available for 24 hours, but see my next bullet point to see how followers can access these stories forever.

 When posting a story to your profile, it normally disappears after 24 hours.
 But Instagram allows you to save expired stories to collections right under the description on your profile.

 Take the time to create collection covers for each highlight so users can see your showcased Instagram content that highlights your brand’s identity.